lawrencexli/4156_project/README.md

 image IDs with our service.
 By that, we will host and maintain persistent data storage in the form of images and their corresponding metadata.

+- **Transparency**: Our transparency feature allows clients to change the opacity of images from our image database.
+This is especially useful with our image overlay feature for watermarking while developing free-trial online photo editing apps.
+By using our service, clients can seamlessly generate watermarked images on-the-fly with specific transparency levels.

+- **Cropping**: Our clients can use the cropping feature to trim or cut down images to their desired dimensions by specifying desired edge coordinates.
+This is useful for developers who may want to automatically crop user-uploaded images to fit a specific format or dimension for their app.

+- **Change saturation**: With the saturation adjustment feature, our clients have the ability to adjust the intensity of colors in an image by specifying a desired value.
+Developers might use this feature to provide custom filters or effects that users can apply to images within an app or online service.

+- **Image overlay (Not implemented yet)**: Our clients can use this feature of our service to overlay one image on top of another image from our image database, which can be particularly beneficial for watermarking, branding, or any other use cases where overlaying images are necessary.

 ## Build instructions

 Here are the main required dependencies: